benji-york/manuel/README.rst

 Summary
 =======

-To review: to use Manuel in a documentation-driven development cycle you
+To use Manuel in a documentation-driven development cycle you:

 1. write a little more documentation that includes an example
 2. run Manuel and see how that new example fails